 - In a medium bowl, whisk together flour, baking powder, and salt; set aside.
 In a large bowl, use an electric mixer to blend the butter until creamy.
 Add the sugar and beat on medium-high speed for a couple of minutes until light and fluffy.
-Turn down the mixer and slowly blend in the egg, buttermilk, and vanilla.
+Turn down the mixer and slowly blend in the egg, buttermilk, and extracts.
 With the mixer on low, gradually mix in the flour mixture until just combined.

 - Scrape the batter into the prepared pie plate and smooth the top.
 Sprinkle the pomegranate arils on top of the batter, lightly pressing them down.
+Sprinkle with sparkling sugar.

 - Bake for 10 minutes at 350°F. Then reduce the oven temperature to 325°F and continue baking for 50 to 60 minutes, or until cake tests done with a toothpick inserted into the center of the cake.

 - Place the pie plate on a rack and allow to cool.
 Slice into wedges and serve with fresh whipped cream or vanilla ice cream or perfectly plain.